martinpihrt/OSPy-plugins/README.md

 Please note: Unless otherwise stated: This is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+## Stable and test channels

+The `master` branch is the stable channel selected by OSPy by default.
+New plug-in changes are developed and verified in the `beta` branch first.
+After successful practical and automated testing, the same commits can be promoted from `beta` to `master` without rebuilding or changing them.

+GitHub Actions runs the OSPy test suite on every push and pull request to `beta` or `master`.
+The tested plug-in revision is checked against both the OSPy `master` and OSPy `beta` branches on Python 3.11.
+Both jobs should pass before a beta change is promoted to the stable channel.

 These programs are distributed in the hope that they will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details. http://opensource.org/licenses/gpl-3.0.html

 Theses I2C addresses is used in available plugins: